TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/links-and-images.md

 ### Preparation

-To get some practice using links and images throughout this lesson we need a html project to work with.
+To get some practice using links and images throughout this lesson we need an html project to work with.
 Create a new folder named `odin-links-and-images`.

 Within that folder create a new file named `index.html` and paste the following into it: